Mattealwa/Face-Detection/README.md

 ## Features

 * Capture face images directly from your webcam
-* Real-time face detection with OpenCV Haar cascades
+* Real-time face detection with OpenCV
 * Organize images into datasets for training or testing
 * Visualize datasets and detected faces easily